Groups of type $FP$ via graphical small cancellation: Introduction

 In contrast, in the case when $Z=\{k^n\,\colon\, n\geq 0\}$ for $|k|>1$, our choice for $G_P$ leads to a group $G(S)$ in which each generator for $H(S)$ is conjugate to its own $k$th power.
 Hence any semisimple action of $G(S)$ on a CAT(0) space will have $H(S)$ in its kernel, indicating that these groups are very different to generalized Bestvina--Brady groups.

 In the next section, we give some background material concerning finiteness properties, graphical presentations and graphical small cancellation.
 Most of this section is well-known material, but we give some foundational results concerning graphical presentations for which we have been unable to find a reference.
 In Section~\ref{sec:smallc} we use graphical small cancellation methods to prove Theorem~\ref{thm:main}.
 In Section~\ref{sec:graphgp} we use standard methods from graphs of groups to prove Proposition~\ref{prop:main} and deduce Corollary~\ref{cor:main}.
-In Section~\ref{sec:embed} we discuss embeddings of the polygon groups $H_P$ into 2-dimensional groups $G_P$ of type~$F$, and then in Section~\ref{sec:complex} we establish the existence of a 2-complex $K$ with the required properties.
-This ordering of the material reflects the history of our work: in particular we had a rough version of the main theorem long before we had established the existence of a spectacular complex~$K$.
+In Section~\ref{sec:embed} we discuss embeddings of the polygon groups $H_P$ into 2-dimensional groups $G_P$ of type~$F$.
+In Section~\ref{sec:complex} we establish the existence of a 2-complex $K$ with the required properties, using some background material concerning projective linear groups that is described in Section~\ref{sec:pgltwo}.
+The ordering of the material reflects the history of our work: in particular we had a rough version of the main theorem long before we had established the existence of a spectacular complex~$K$.
 Finally, Section~\ref{sec:ques} discusses some questions that remain open.

 This work was done while the first named author was working on his PhD under the supervision of the second named author.
 Further properties of the groups $G(S)$ and other methods for constructing spectacular complexes $K$ can be found in the PhD thesis of the first named author~\cite{brownphd}.
 The main motivation for this work was the observation that the relations in the presentations for the groups $G_L(S)$ given in~\cite[Defn.~1.1]{fpg} consist of a large family of `long' relations together with a finite number of `short' relations.
 Another motivation (which predates the work in~\cite{fpg}) was a conversation between the second named author and Martin Bridson, in which Martin Bridson pointed out that there ought to be other constructions of non-finitely presented groups of type~$FP$ apart from that of Bestvina--Brady.
 The authors gratefully acknowledge this inspiration.
 The authors also gratefully acknowledge helpful comments on this work by Tim Riley.
-Finally, the authors thank an anonymous referee, whose numerous comments on an earlier version have greatly improved the exposition and led to the correction of some minor errors.
+Finally, the authors thank the anonymous referee, whose numerous comments on four earlier versions have greatly improved the exposition and led to the correction of some minor errors.